OfficeDev/script-lab/TESTING.md

 - Basic editing experience:
   - Create a snippet, both "new" and from a sample
   - Deletes/renames/etc should work correctly and persist even if you close/re-open the app.
-  - When deleting last snippet, editor experience should feel like it's doing "the right thing" (which currently is just creating a new blank snippet; we can consider later popping up the samples/new gallery instead, if we get feedback on this).
+  - When deleting the last snippet, the backstage should pop up, showing the samples gallery.
 - Login to github
   - Should be able to log in
   - Should see your snippets in snippets list
-    - Note: This is currently broken on IE (WAC), and somewhat broken on EDGE (WAC).
-An error appears saying "The security settings in your browser prevent us from creating a dialog box..."
-    - Note: Separately, there's an issue with IE on both WAC and Win32 that does not allow for consenting to GitHub OAuth apps via IE. The current workaround is to load [this](https://script-lab-react-beta.azurewebsites.net/) url in Chrome and sign-in and consent in that window.
-After consenting in Chrome, you should be able to use the GitHub functionality in Win32.
+    - Note: there's an issue with IE 11 on both Win32 and Office Online that does not allow for consenting to GitHub OAuth apps via IE (issue [#248](https://github.com/OfficeDev/script-lab-react/issues/248)).
+The current workaround is to load [this](https://script-lab.azureedge.net/) url in Chrome/Edge/Firefox/etc. and sign-in and consent in that window.
+After consenting in that browser, you should be able to use the GitHub functionality within the app by signing in again, and this time it should succeed.
 - Import someone elses' snippet
   - From YAML
   - From Gist